 Owning the base means procuring the capacity and associated hosting you need to securely support steady state demand.
-This includes buying servers, networking and storage to be hosted on-premises or in a colocation data center.
+This includes buying servers, networking and storage to be hosted on-premises or in a colocation data centre.

-But it’s also common for organizations to experience spikes in demand and increased traffic during times like sales events.
+But it’s also common for organisations to experience spikes in demand and increased traffic during times like sales events.
 A public cloud Infrastructure as a Service (IaaS) environment provides the agility and scalability to rapidly accommodate these demand spikes, so you only pay for the infrastructure you need at a given time (i.e., renting the spike).

 Renting IaaS capacity can be much more cost-efficient than purchasing hardware, since you aren’t investing in unused capacity outside of those spikes.

 An “own the base and rent the spike” strategy is relatively simple for existing applications, but it becomes more challenging when deploying new applications.
-A simple solution is to rent capacity in the cloud, evaluate the utilization and performance needs of that application, and then procure what’s required to deploy it on company-owned infrastructure.
+A simple solution is to rent capacity in the cloud, evaluate the utilisation and performance needs of that application, and then procure what’s required to deploy it on company-owned infrastructure.